“How to unclog a kitchen sink”...

 But the benefits don’t stop there.
 Here are just a few more ways Q&A communities can help:

 But creating a helpful and well-used Q&A community isn’t just throwing together some software and FAQs.
-A forum is more than just a glorified knowledge base.
 The old motto, “if you build it, they will come” is not a sound community building strategy.
 If you want to create a tool that actually provides value to your customers, you need to do more.

 Since you’re on our blog, maybe you’ve seen how we handle it.
 While each community has different needs, there are some basic tenets to stick by, no matter which platform you use.
 Let’s focus on those.